 This annexation, in fact, is what brought Dr. Rowe and his family to 394 Belden in the first place.
 The family had been living in what was then the town of Lake View, about a mile away from their future haunted abode.
 Lake View was about to be annexed to the city, but the issue was proving contentious, and Dr. Rowe was afraid the town would elect to stay independent, the Tribune reported, so he arranged to move into 394 Belden, ensuring he would live in Chicago no matter what the town decided.
 (It’s not clear why he wouldn’t want to live in an independent Lake View, but he surely regretted the move.
 In the end, the town was, in fact, annexed to Chicago, meaning he moved into a haunted house for no reason.)

-A city cannot be "sufficiently matured to have ghosts" until significantly more than a century after its founding, according to the Democrat and Chronicle.
-"Seventy-five or a hundred years hence is the nearest period at which Chicago will be justified in seeking renown as the abode of ghosts," the paper reported.
+A city cannot be “sufficiently matured to have ghosts” until significantly more than a century after its founding, the Democrat and Chronicle continued.
+“Seventy-five or a hundred years hence is the nearest period at which Chicago will be justified in seeking renown as the abode of ghosts,” the paper said.

 Perhaps the ghosts of 394 Belden Avenue got the message, because they soon disappeared from the public eye—perhaps thanks to a particularly litigious landlady.
 Chicago’s newspaper reporters could find few leads as to the source of the haunting, but they did find one real estate agent who blamed it on a very earthly property dispute.